SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The [integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/) is a tool to visualize the mapped reads and can be used for manually checking the output.
 When opening the tool for the first time, load a [reference genome](#s288c_reference_sequence_r64-2-1_20150113fsa) by going to `Genomes` in the task bar, click `Load genome from file` and select the reference fasta.
-Alternatively in the top bar, in the left most drop-down menu click `More...` and select the S. cerevisiae (sacCer3) genome.
+Alternatively in the top bar, in the left most drop-down menu click `More...` and select the S. cerevisiae (sacCer3) genome (which comes standard with IGV).
-Next select `File` from the task bar and click `Load from file`.
+Next, select `File` from the task bar and click `Load from file`.
-Select a bam file which should have an index (.bam.bai) file located at the same location.
+Select a bam file which should have an index (.bam.bai) file stored at the same location.
-In the top of the window check if the right reference genome is loaded and select a chromosome to check (in the drop-down menu that says 'All' or a chromosome name).
+In the top of the window check if the right reference genome is loaded and select a chromosome to view (in the drop-down menu that says 'All' or a chromosome name).
 Zoom in to a region of interest which should then show all the reads present.
 Hovering the cursor over a read should give more information about that read.
-This can be used to check the mapping quality of reads (MAPQ) and to check if the location of the reads correspond to the insertion locations stored in the output files from the workflow.
+For example, this can be used to check the mapping quality of reads (MAPQ) and to check if the location of the reads correspond to the insertion locations stored in the output files from the workflow.

 #### genome browser

 Another useful tool the [genome browser](http://genome-euro.ucsc.edu/index.html), which is an online tool for showing alignment data together with a reference genome.
 This also shows different features, for example where the genes are located.
 To use this tool, go to `My Data` in the top bar and select `My Sessions`.
-Here you should create an acocunt if you haven't done this before.
+Here you should create an account if you haven't done this before.
 After this, go to the `Session Management` (on the same page) and at `Save Settings`, enter a name for your dataset at `Save current settings as named session`.
 Optionally you can set the checkbox `allow this session to be loaded by others` to give other people the possibility to see your data, but this is not required.
 Press `Submit`.